gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 argument passed to the request.
 For security purposes, the caller should verify that the IDs match.
 A `status` other than `OK` will indicate why the request was rejected (for example, an invalid ID, password, or action).

-The `results` value for an accepted request is simply an informative message indicating what action AvantHybrid performed.
+The `results` value for an accepted request is usually just an informative message indicating what action AvantHybrid performed.
 If `trace` was passed to the request in the `options` argument, the result may contain additional information of interest to developers.
+The exception is the `hyrbrid-fetch` request which returns a JSON string of hybrid items as the result.

 ### Bulk import